CanKirsallioba/RUNE/Project1/ReadMe.txt

-First part of the project will live here.
+This part includes the lexical analyzer.